We will discuss here how to:

 There are ready to mix solutions available for purchase too, which only require the addition of water.

-Some Hummer food mixtures have various additives like natural food colouring and other nutritional additions, which in some experts’ opinion are not necessary.
+Some Hummer food mixtures have various additives like natural food colouring and other nutritional additions, which in some experts’ opinion are not necessary and maybe harmful.

 Use 1 part sugar to 4 parts water mixture. (example: 1cup white sugar + 4 cups water)